 Your elective selections must include courses that satisfy the Rigorous Writing Requirement and the Professional Skills Requirement.
 This can be accomplished in the second or third year.

 Full-time students generally graduate in three (3) years attending only in the fall and spring.

-^{} This course is only required for students who began law school in the Fall 2006.
-For all other students there are no required courses in the third year.
+\ This course is only required for students who began law school in the Fall 2006 or later.

 PART-TIME